-George Ellis death: Uninsured driver who killed airman is sentenced
+George Ellis death: Uninsured driver Costel Matei sentenced

 - Published

-Matei was in a traffic queue and, in a bid to get out, and without checking, he drove straight into Mr Ellis, knocking him into the road.

-The motorcyclist suffered serious head injuries and was taken to hospital, but he never recovered.
+An uninsured driver who killed a motorcyclist during an attempt to escape queueing traffic has been given a suspended prison sentence.

+Costel Matei, 26, was on a gridlocked road near Tickton, East Yorkshire, when he made a sudden turn into the path of RAF airman George Ellis, 27.

-It was later discovered that Matei had no valid car insurance and had collected 17 penalty points on his driving licence.
+It later emerged that Matei also had 17 penalty points on his licence.

+At Hull Crown Court, he was given a four-month jail term, suspended for 18 months.

+Mr Ellis had been riding out to the Yorkshire Wolds with his dad - who shared his love of motorbikes - at the time of the crash on 24 July 2020, police said.

 'No remorse or compassion'

+Mr Ellis, from from Aldbrough, East Yorkshire, had "excelled" in the Royal Air Force since he joined in 2017.

+He was described by family as "such a kind, friendly loving man, always so happy and full of life".

-In a statement issued after Matei's sentencing, Mr Ellis' family, from Aldbrough, East Yorkshire, said: "We were devastated Mr Matei had just sat in his car at the scene, leaving George to die on the roadside.
+Following Matei's sentencing on Thursday, relatives said: "We were devastated Mr Matei had just sat in his car at the scene, leaving George to die on the roadside.

 "He didn't even ring for an ambulance or the police on his mobile, and has shown no remorse or compassion in any way since.